 With these 5 easy steps to creating super realistic water, they might just.

 Before starting however it’s worth noting that this post is solely about creating the water itself.
 Making the channel your river, the recess for a pond or waterfall course should be done when constructing your baseboard and scenery structures.
+(If you’ve used polystyrene foam for you baseboard or topped the baseboard with it before starting, here’s a novel technique for easily creating river beds).

-#1 Prepare the baseboard
+#1 Prepare the river bed

 Apply a green/brown coating of Matt finish paint to your baseboard or material that forms your waterbed.
 The exact colours will depend on personal preference and your prototype – if you have one – but the important point is not to use a single colour but a variety of blends and shades.